canonical/snapd/docs/frameworks.md

 * Frameworks in the official Ubuntu store are designed jointly with Canonical as part of the framework onboarding process
-* Framework policies in the official Ubuntu store are controlled, designed, developed and uploaded to store by Canonical as part of that process
+* Framework policies in the official Ubuntu store are controlled, designed, and developed by Canonical with the framework authors as part of that process
 * Framework policy will automatically be installed when a framework is installed
 * Unlike apps, frameworks have special permissions which allow them elevated access to the system.
-As such, the contract will include terms to ensure timely security updates and that the framework will not abuse this access
+For the official Ubuntu store, a contract will include terms to ensure framework safety and maintenance

 Importantly, frameworks are not generally: